-Google's hardware division is stepping away from tablets and concentrating its efforts into laptops.
-The news was confirmed via Twitter, thanks to Rick Osterloh, senior vice president of devices and services at Google, following reports that the announcement had been made in an internal Google meeting.
+(Pocket-lint) - Google's hardware division announced a move away from tablets in 2019, concentrating its efforts into laptops instead.
+The news came from Rick Osterloh, senior vice president of devices and services at Google.

 The Nexus 10 always felt like the spiritual successor to the Motorola Xoom, taking Google tablets to 10-inches.
 The larger tablet was built by Samsung, powered by Exynos and also launched in 2012.
 One of the interesting features was a removable back panel allowing you to clip in a cover.
 The display was a cracker, with 300pp, a higher resolution than the current Apple iPad, but even through Android Jelly Bean made some changes to accommodate tablet use, the lack of apps that could really use the resolution - or just work in landscape - highlighted Android's biggest problem.

 The update of the Nexus 7 in 2013 gave Android fans some hope that this was going to become a trend.
 It again came from Asus and was competitively priced, but moved to a hard plastic build.
 Again it was the display that impressed with a 323ppi resolution and we loved it for streaming Netflix.
 It was powered by the Qualcomm Snapdragon S4 Pro, but didn't offer a huge change from the 2012 model.

 The following year, Google obviously decided that it was going to make its big tablet more compact and the Nexus 9 was the result.
 Built with HTC - very much at the top of its game - the Nexus 9 arrived with Android Lollipop, 64-bit software, and Nvidia Tegra 64-bit hardware.
 HTC also packed its BoomSound speakers into it.
 While the display resolution remained high, it moved to a 4:3 aspect, but there was still a lack of apps to really take advantage of the screen size.